William Post (lottery winner): Legal issues

 In 1989, Karpik sued Post for a portion of his lottery winnings.
 She claimed that they had agreed to split any winnings.

 After three years, a judge ruled that Post owed her one-third of all the proceeds, despite Post's vehement denial of any agreement and his inability to pay, as he was by then deeply in debt.
 He refused to turn over his 1992 annual payment to comply with the judgment, as a result of which the judge ordered all of his lottery payments to be frozen until the dispute was resolved.

 In 1998, Post was arrested on a $260,000 sailboat for refusing to serve a 6 to 24-month prison sentence on a six-year-old assault conviction; Post had fired his shotgun at a man who was coming to his mansion to collect a debt.
 He was also ordered by a court to stay away from his sixth wife after he fired his shotgun into her Pontiac Firebird.

 Personal life

 For most of his life Post was alienated from his siblings.
 He was married seven times with six of them ending in divorce.
-His seventh wife, Debra S. Wice, survived him, along with nine children from his first marriage.
+His seventh wife survived him, along with nine children from his second marriage.

-Later life

 Post eventually incurred over $1 million in debt.
 Near the end of his lifetime he survived on food stamps and a $450/month stipend.

-Death

 Post died of respiratory failure on January 15, 2006, at age 66.